Greg Macainsh: Biography

 Gregory John Macainsh was born on 30 December 1950 and grew up in Warrandyte.
-His father was a some-time poet and his mother was a librarian.
+His father was a philosopher, engineer and some-time poet and his mother was a librarian.
 He attended Norwood High School, Ringwood and recalled attending a Scouting jamboree when he heard the Beatles on the radio.
 "It was wild stuff, amazing.
 I lost interest in the Scouts and concentrated on music.
 The little tranny had just hit.
 I listened to a valve radio at home and then to a crystal radio set I made for my bedroom.
 3UZ was the station and Stan Rofe was the man."

-In 1966 with Macainsh on bass guitar and school mate, Imants "Freddie" Strauks on lead vocals, he formed a group, Spare Parts.
+In 1966, with Macainsh on bass guitar and school mate, Imants "Freddie" Strauks on lead vocals, he formed a group, Spare Parts.
 It was followed by Sound Pump two years later; Macainsh then formed Reuben Tice in Eltham, with Tony Williams on vocals.
 One of their songs, written by Macainsh, was "I Went Down to Eltham to Get Me a Job in a Band".
 By 1970 Macainsh was back with Strauks, who was now on drums, first in Claptrap and by 1971 in Frame, which had Graeme "Shirley" Strachan as lead vocalist.
 The line-up also included Pat O'Brien and Cynthio Ooms on guitars.
 Australian rock music journalist, Ed Nimmervoll observed, "[Reuben Tice were] a local group that hardly ever ventured out of its alternate lifestyle Eltham area, [Frame were] a group that looked for gigs in inner suburban Melbourne."

-In March 1973 Macainsh on bass guitar, backing vocals and as main songwriter, and Strauks on drums and backing vocals, formed Skyhooks in Melbourne as a glam rock, pop rock group.
+In March 1973, Macainsh on bass guitar, backing vocals and as main songwriter, and Strauks on drums and backing vocals, formed Skyhooks in Melbourne as a glam rock, pop rock group.
 Other founders were Steve Hill on vocals (ex-Lillee), Peter Inglis on guitar (ex-the Captain Matchbox Whoopee Band), and Peter Starkie on guitar and backing vocals (ex-Lipp & the Double Dekker Brothers).
 By August Bob "Bongo" Starkie (ex-Mary Jane Union) on guitar replaced his older brother, Peter Starkie, and Inglis was replaced by Red Symons (ex-Scumbag) on guitar, vocals and keyboards.
 Ross Wilson (ex-Daddy Cool) caught one of their early gigs and signed Macainsh to a publishing deal.
 Late in that year they were signed to Michael Gudinski's booking agency, Australian Entertainment Exchange, and eventually to his label, Mushroom Records.
 The group recorded two live tracks, "Hey What's the Matter" (written by Macainsh) and "Love on the Radio" (co-written by Macainsh and Hill), during their performance at the Sunbury Pop Festival in January 1974.
 These tracks appeared on Mushroom Record's various artists' live album, Highlights of Sunbury '74 (1974).